Artist and Former Wildfire Fighter Kate Lund Addresses Nature With Exhibit at Pacific's Cawein Gallery

 FOREST GROVE —How do we orient ourselves to the natural environment?

 Artist and former wildland firefighter Kate Lund explores the question with a series of drawings that will be on display at the Kathrin Cawein Gallery at Pacific University from Nov.
 4 through Nov.
-22. An opening reception at the gallery, which is located in Scott Hall, 2043 College Way in Forest Grove, is scheduled for Monday, Nov.
+22. An opening reception at the gallery, which is located in Pacific Hall, 2043 College Way in Forest Grove, is scheduled for Monday, Nov.
 4, from 4 to 6 p.m.

 “I know the sound of wood snapping insidean unstable tree and that fire sounds like a freight train as it burns through the canopy of the forest,” said Lund, who lives in Silverton, Idaho.
 “I have quietly studied the intricate patterns of lichen hanging from trees as well as the slow, ominous expansion of thunderclouds.”